-The CARES Act authorized benefits do not apply to private (non-federal) student loans owned by banks, credit unions, schools, or other private entities.
+The authorized benefits do not apply to private (non-federal) student loans owned by banks, credit unions, schools, or other private entities.
 Many private student loan lenders are offering extended forbearance options and other benefits.
 Contact your lender or servicer for more information.

 The Consumer Financial Protection Bureau (CFPB) has helpful information on student loans and the COVID-19 pandemic (opens new window).Close and return to top

 I am a small business owner and my credit union isn’t participating in the Paycheck Protection Program.
 Where can I find a list of participating lenders?

 Participation in the program is voluntary for lenders, and some have chosen not to participate.
 The Small Business Administration has an online tool to find participating PPP lenders (opens new window).Close and return to top

 I need help with my small business, which has been impacted by the COVID-19 pandemic.
 Is there anyone I can speak with regarding loans for small businesses?

 I am using my credit card to pay for unexpected living expenses.
 How do I get help if I need a higher limit?

 The NCUA is encouraging credit unions to consider increasing credit card limits for creditworthy borrowers.
 The NCUA is also encouraging credit unions to consider waiving late payment fees on credit cards and other loans.
 Contact your credit union to see whether and how they can help you meet your financial needs.Close and return to top